pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 If the value of ``html_theme_options.announcement`` begins with **``http``** it will be treated as a URL to remote HTML.

-For example, following configuration tells the theme to load the ``custom-template.html`` example from this documentation's GitHub repository:
+For example, the following configuration tells the theme to load the ``custom-template.html`` example from this documentation's GitHub repository:

 .. code-block:: python